wacncontent/CustomizeTool/addCommentOutput/articles/mobile-services/mobile-services-javascript-backend-ios-get-started-push.md

 This topic shows you how to add push notifications to the [quickstart project](/documentation/articles/mobile-services-ios-get-started), so that your mobile service sends a push notification each time a record is inserted.
 You must complete [Get Started with Mobile Services] first.

-> [AZURE.NOTE] The [iOS simulator does not support push <!-- deleted by customization notifications](https://developer.apple.com/library/ios/documentation/IDEs/Conceptual/iOS_Simulator_Guide/TestingontheiOSSimulator.html) --><!-- keep by customization: begin --> notifications](https://developer.apple.com/zh-cn/library/ios/documentation/IDEs/Conceptual/iOS_Simulator_Guide/TestingontheiOSSimulator.html) <!-- keep by customization: end -->, so you must use a physical iOS device.
+> [AZURE.NOTE] The [iOS simulator does not support push notifications](https://developer.apple.com/library/ios/documentation/IDEs/Conceptual/iOS_Simulator_Guide/TestingontheiOSSimulator.html), so you must use a physical iOS device.
 You'll also need to sign up for a paid [Apple Developer Program membership](https://developer.apple.com/programs/ios/).

 [AZURE.INCLUDE [Enable Apple Push Notifications](../includes/enable-apple-push-notifications.md)]